 The company’s version of Android 8.0 Oreo comes with many of the changes found on Google’s Nexus and Pixel devices, but it also includes the company’s Samsung Experience 9.0 user interface.

-Samsung Experience 9.0 includes a new and improved Samsung Keyboard, a new Color Lens feature to help Galaxy S8 users read content, new customization options including colored folders, Dual Messenger support, and upgrades to the Home and Quick Panel.
+Samsung Experience 9.0 user interface includes a new and improved Samsung Keyboard, a new Color Lens feature to help Galaxy S8 users read content, new customization options including colored folders, Dual Messenger support, and upgrades to the Home and Quick Panel.

 For more on the merits of Samsung’s Galaxy S8 Oreo update, take a look at our walkthrough below.
 It’ll bring you through the best reasons to update and some reasons why you might want to temporarily stick around on Android Nougat.